Crypter-File-Transfer/Crypter/Documentation/Development/Development Environment Setup.md

 You may need to acknowledge the API's self-signed certificate.

 ## Crypter.Web

+Follow these instructions to run Crypter.Web outside of Docker.

 1. Review and configure the `.\Crypter.Web\wwwroot\appsettings.Development.json` file.
 2. Open `.\Crypter.Web` in a terminal.